MicrosoftDocs/customer-insights-pr.pt-pt/ci-docs/audience-insights/export-active-campaign.md

 ## <a name="known-limitations"></a>Limitações conhecidas

-- Pode exportar até 1 milhão de perfis de clientes por exportação para o ActiveCampaign e isso pode levar até 90 minutos para ficar concluído.
+- Pode exportar até 1 milhão de perfis por exportação para a ActiveCampaign e pode levar até 90 minutos para ser concluído.
 - A exportação para ActiveCampaign está limitada a segmentos.
-- O número de perfis de clientes que pode exportar para o ActiveCampaign depende do seu contrato com o ActiveCampaign.
+- O número de perfis que pode exportar para a ActiveCampaign depende do seu contrato com a ActiveCampaign.

 ## <a name="set-up-connection-to-activecampaign"></a>Configure a ligação para a ActiveCampaign